-M uch of the world now lives in a region that can usefully be called the Indo-Pacific.1 The Indo-Pacific is no longer an exotic idea, even if no two nations seem to agree entirely on what it means.
+M the Indo-Pacific.
+The Indo-Pacific is no longer an exotic idea, even if no two nations seem to agree entirely on what it means.
 In 2013, when the Australian government became the first to officially redefine its region according to this two-ocean framework, the term was still a novelty.
 Some observers began tracking the use of this fresh terminology, looking for diplomatic meaning in what appeared to be an effort to replace the Asia-Pacific as a dominant geopolitical construct.
 After all, the term Indo-Pacific, or analogous ideas, seemed increasingly popular also with other countries openly concerned about the security impacts of China's growing wealth.
 Finding a context in which most effectively to respond to Chinese power seemed a major part of what was going on in these efforts to reconceptualize the region.

-More recently, the Indo-Pacific is being hailed as an idea whose time has come.2 Whatever else this two-ocean name may mean, the Indo-Pacific is being posited in some quarters as a counter or alternative to the China-centric view of regional order being pursued by Beijing under the rubric of the Belt and Road Initiative.
-In other places-notably but not exclusively the policy establishment of the People's Republic of China-it is being rejected as either insubstantial ("an attention-grabbing idea" that will "dissipate like ocean foam") or dangerous, a cloak for U.S.-led confrontation and containment.3 Either way, the Indo-Pacific is not being ignored.
+More recently, the Indo-Pacific is being hailed as an idea whose time has come.
+Whatever else this two-ocean name may mean, the Indo-Pacific is being posited in some quarters as a counter or alternative to the China-centric view of regional order being pursued by Beijing under the rubric of the Belt and Road Initiative.
+In other places-notably but not exclusively the policy establishment of the People's Republic of China-it is being rejected as either insubstantial ("an attention-grabbing idea" that will "dissipate like ocean foam") or dangerous, a cloak for U.S.-led confrontation and containment.
+Either way, the Indo-Pacific is not being ignored.
 Instead, it is today being taken seriously as a viable regional definition and a basis for policy in capitals from Tokyo to New Delhi, Washington to Jakarta, and Canberra to Paris.